Dante-Cadiz/lemon-qualitycontrol/README.md

 ## Machine Learning Model Iterations

 * The Tensorflow binary image classification model went through a series of iterations and hyperparameters in order to produce an optimised model capable of handling the data.
+* Before running each iteration of the model, the Keras Tuner

 * V1 -This model was only applied to the initial smaller uncombined single lemon dataset, with the images at their original average size (300, 300).
 While this model predicted classes with a great degree of accuracy (over 98%), the dataset was limited in size and expansion was required.